mrdonado/health-nlp-react/README.md

 The ***health-nlp*** project is an NLP (Natural Language Processing) demo composed by the following repositories:

 - [health-nlp-react](https://github.com/fjrd84/health-nlp-react): frontend part.
 It displays the results of the analysis (stored in firebase) and explains everything about the project.
 It is a react+redux web application.
-- [health-nlp-node](https://github.com/fjrd84/health-nlp-node): nodeJS/express backend for the health-nlp-angular frontend.
+- [health-nlp-node](https://github.com/fjrd84/health-nlp-node): nodeJS/express backend for the health-nlp-react frontend.
 It takes new job requests and sends them to the beanstalkd job queue.
+It also connects to information sources, streaming information to the analyzer.
 - [health-nlp-analysis](https://github.com/fjrd84/health-nlp-analysis) (this repository): it processes jobs from beanstalkd and sends the results to firebase.
 It is a Python project.

 This project is still on an early stage of development.
-As soon as there's an online demo available, you'll find a link here.
+You can find the preview version on [https://www.lifescope-project.com](https://www.lifescope-project.com).

-[Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.31 was used to scaffold the first commit of this repository.
+For more information about the structure of this project, see [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Development server